 Whether you are looking for a quick headache remedy, wanting to make the house smell like the holidays, spot an itch, or do a fun activity with the kids, Peppermint Essential Oil is a must-have!
 These 20 uses for Peppermint Essential Oil are sure to surprise you.
 Love essential oils as much as I do or just getting started?
 Check out over 100 ways to use essential oils around the house for a healthier life!

 For internal use, I recommend on sticking with peppermint tea and using the essential oil topically or in a diffuser.
-Internal use of essential oils has become extremely popular and due to my research, is no longer something I feel okay promoting.
+The internal use of essential oils has become extremely popular.
+Due to my research, it is no longer something I feel okay promoting.
 I like to err on the side of caution when it comes to matters of safety.
 If you like to add peppermint essential oil to your water for health benefits & flavor, try drinking a glass of peppermint tea instead!
 It's often said that 1 drop of peppermint essential oil is equal to 50 cups of peppermint tea and I know my body couldn't handle drinking that much for long without some serious side effects!
 As always I recommend you purchase a 100% pure oil.

 - Peppermint Oobleck: Make this deliciously scented sensory treat for hours of fun!
 Please see safety note below

 - Insect Repellant: To naturally keep insects from invading your house, sprinkle peppermint essential oil and diatomaceous earth around the outside of your house.

 - Headache Relief: Dilute with your favorite carrier oil and rub on temples and the back of your neck for natural headache relief

 - Peppermint Foot/Body Scrub: Mix peppermint essential oil with 1/2 cup granulated sugar, 2 Tbsp. coconut oil, and a couple of teaspoons of glycerin to create a wonderfully scented and invigoration scrub.